moov-io/watchman/README.md

 - **Geocoding**: Using one of the supported providers.
 - **Senzing Support**: Import data files in [senzing format](https://www.senzing.com/docs/entity_specification/) and get search responses as senzing entities.
 - **Comprehensive Coverage**: Integrates multiple global watchlists in one unified system
-- **High-Performance Search**: Optimized for speed and accuracy using advanced matching algorithms
+- **High-Performance Search**: In-memory corpus with source/type partitions, name-token and crypto candidate indexes, admission control, and parallel Jaro-Winkler scoring (see [Performance](https://moov-io.github.io/watchman/performance/) and [Indexing](https://moov-io.github.io/watchman/indexing/))
 - **Flexible Integration**: HTTP API and Go library for easy integration into your systems
 - **Automated Updates**: Regular refreshes of watchlist data to ensure compliance
 - **Model Context Protocol**: Integrate AI agents into screening workflows with MCP.